0

 The Decrease in Islets of Langerhans Over Time

-Think about these islet cells like workers at a factory that churns out insulin day-in-day-out.
-As they shrink over time, their ability to produce this crucial hormone drops significantly, too.
-Imagine your local pizza joint running low on chefs - fewer pizzas going around.
+As the cells that produce insulin shrink over time, their ability to produce this crucial hormone drops significantly, too.

 This decline isn't merely hypothetical but supported by scientific studies.
-The key stat here?
 Nearly 50% reduction in beta-cell volume occurs with age.
-That's half the original crew walking off the job.

 The Impact on Insulin Release

-So what happens when these tiny factories slow down production?
-Well, less insulin gets released into your bloodstream, which can cause problems managing glucose levels.
+So, what happens when these tiny factories slow down production?
+Less insulin is released into the bloodstream, which can cause problems managing glucose levels.

 Probiotics and Diabetes Control